ananthdurai/airflow-training/README.md

 3. Airflow UI
 4. Airflow Scheduler
 5. Airflow Operators & Sensors
-6. Advance Airflow Concepts (Hooks, Connections, Variables, Templates, Macros)
+6. Advance Airflow Concepts (Hooks, Connections, Variables, Templates, Macros, XCom)
 7. SLA, Monitoring & Alerting

 Participants should have a technology background, basic programming skills in Python and be open to sharing their thoughts and questions.